rwaldron/tc39-notes/es8/2017-03/mar-21.md

 MM: I think we're agreed on that.

-AWB: I think it's clear that today that Annex B is the place we have to put it.
+AWB: I think it's clear that today Annex B is the place we have to put it.
 There's an orthogonal issue of: what do we want to do with Annex B (whatever's in that bucket). ??

 DH: I don't know what the criteria are for Annex B.

 BE/WH: Let's have the discussion at the proper time.

-BE: We can assume a good outcome and if something goes bad we can discussion.
+BE: We can assume a good outcome and if something goes bad we can discuss.

 MM: Dynamically scoped is also spooky action-at-a-distance.
 Any objections to stage 3?